Police say Nicki Minaj’s father killed by hit-and-run driver

-MINEOA, N.Y.
+MINEOLA, N.Y.
 (AP) — The 64-year-old father of rapper Nicki Minaj has died after being struck by a hit-and-run driver in New York, police said.

 Robert Maraj was walking along a road in Mineola on Long Island at 6:15 p.m.
 Friday when he was hit by a car that kept going, Nassau County police said.
 Maraj was taken to a hospital, where he was pronounced dead Saturday.